knobunc/kindle-clock/image-build/README.md

 19  - Definite.  new day was still a minute away.
 20  - Definite.  the hour of eleven
 20a - Strong.    or eleven                            Continuation
-21  - Definite.
+20b - Strong.
+From two until five                  Need to check 'three to one' 21  - Definite.
 In 5 minutes it would be 11

 90  - Strong.    between eleven and <<